Tag Archives: Politics

 France, England, and the immortal Adam Smith

-Thus far (see here and here), we have studied the first three passages in Adam Smith’s 79-page pamphlet: Additions and Corrections to the First and Second Editions of Dr. Adam Smith’s Inquiry into the Nature and Causes of the Wealth … Continue reading
+Nota bene: Today’s post contains the fourth installment of my multi-part review of Adam Smith’s 79-page pamphlet Additions and Corrections to the First and Second Editions of Dr. Adam Smith’s Inquiry into the Nature and Causes of the Wealth of … Continue reading

 Revisiting another Adam Smith problem

-Moving on (see here), we now turn to the shortest selection in Adam Smith’s 79-page pamphlet: Additions and Corrections to the First and Second Editions of Dr. Adam Smith’s Inquiry into the Nature and Causes of the Wealth of Nations … Continue reading
+Nota bene: Today’s post contains the third installment of my multi-part review of Adam Smith’s 1784 pamphlet Additions and Corrections to the First and Second Editions of Dr. Adam Smith’s Inquiry into the Nature and Causes of the Wealth of … Continue reading

 Adam Smith on wealth, power, and the self-correcting nature of markets

-Last week (see here and here), I mentioned how Adam Smith had published a 79-page pamphlet in 1784 containing 13 separate inserts or “additions” to the first two editions of The Wealth of Nations (1776, 1778).
-Of these 13 inserts, … Continue reading
+Last week (see here and here), I mentioned how Adam Smith had published a 79-page pamphlet in 1784 containing 13 separate “additions and corrections” to the first two editions of The Wealth of Nations (1776, 1778).
+Of these 13 additions/inserts, … Continue reading

 Adam Smith and the division of labor: cure or curse?